Ahmed Shafik: Launch of new political party

-Ahmed Shafiq announced that he would launch a new political party, called the Egyptian Patriotic Movement, on 24 September 2012.
+Ahmed Shafiq announced that he would launch a new political party, called the Egyptian National Movement, on 24 September 2012.

 2018 Egyptian presidential election

-On 29 November 2017, Ahmed Shafik announced his intention to run in the Egyptian presidential election, but a few hours later announced that the United Arab Emirates prevented him from leaving its territory after announcing his intention to run in the presidential election which was denied by the Minister of State for Foreign Affairs Anwar Gargash and said in a series of tweets on Twitter, that there was "no obstacle" for Shafiq to leave the UAE, and that the UAE was “sad” to learn that Mr. Shafik was ungrateful.
-"We facilitated matters for him and we have generously welcomed him, despite our strong reservations about some of his stances," Mr. Gargash wrote.
+On 29 November 2017, Ahmed Shafik announced his intention to run in the Egyptian presidential election, but a few hours later announced that the United Arab Emirates prevented him from leaving its territory after announcing his intention to run in the presidential election which was denied by the Minister of State for Foreign Affairs Anwar Gargash and said in a series of tweets on Twitter, that there was "no obstacle" for Shafiq to leave the UAE, and that the UAE was "sad" to learn that Mr. Shafik was ungrateful.
+"We facilitated matters for him and we have generously welcomed him, despite our strong reservations about some of his stances," Gargash wrote.
 On 2 December 2017, Shafiq was deported from the UAE to France.
 The next day he left France and arrived in Egypt.